 Pros and Cons of Buying a Franchise (liveabout.com, Jan.
 3, 2020)

 There are pros and cons of both franchising and remaining independent.
 Though brand name franchises can be expensive, they are also the cheapest opportunity many will ever have to own their own office.
 Franchises may require extra payments either upfront or on a regular basis of some sort, yet those payments are often paying for things tools and marketing that will boost your brand, in turn possibly making you more money.
 After doing research, make the best decision for you!

 Buying a Franchise: A Consumer Guide (Federal Trade Commission, Feb.
 2008)

 eBooks & Other Resources

 Books, Videos, Research Reports & More

-Creating An Independent Income In Real Estate!
-(Adobe eReader)
+Creating An Independent Income In Real Estate! (eBook)

 Have an idea for a real estate topic?
 Send us your suggestions.

 The inclusion of links on this page does not imply endorsement by the National Association of REALTORS®.
 NAR makes no representations about whether the content of any external sites which may be linked in this page complies with state or federal laws or regulations or with applicable NAR policies.
 These links are provided for your convenience only and you rely on them at your own risk.